 Our application and database are hosted by Heroku and Amazon Web Services.

-!!! warning "Incident Commander Required"
+!!! warning "Incident Commander Required" As with all major incidents at

-As with all major incidents at ShipmentBot (app.shipmentbot.com), security ones will also involve an Incident
+ShipmentBot (app.shipmentbot.com), security ones will also involve an

-will delegate the tasks to relevant resolvers.
 Tasks may be performed in parallel as assigned by the IC.
-Page one at
+Page one at the

-the earliest possible opportunity !ic page
+earliest possible opportunity !ic page.

 !!! question "Not Sure it's a Security Incident?"
+Trigger the process

-if response is needed.
+a determination on if response is needed.

 Checklist